openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       let x = new number[2][2] // create 2x2 matrix

-An *array creation expression* creates an object that is a new array with the elements of the type specified by the *typeReference*.
+An *array creation expression* creates an object that is a new array with the elements of the type specified by *typeReference*.

 The type of each *dimensionExpression* must be convertible (see :ref:`Predefined Numeric Types Conversions`) to an integer type.